 Behavioral observation

-The colony of Hodotermopsis sjostedti was collected at Yakushima Island, Kagoshima prefecture when?, 2023.
-The colony included nymphs. .
-In July, 2024, we confirmed that these nymphs are differentiated into alates.
+The colony of Hodotermopsis sjostedti was collected at Yakushima Island, Kagoshima prefecture on 12 May, 2023.
+The colony included nymphs.
+In the laboratory, the colony was maintained in plastic containers filled with a 5 cm thick layer of brown-rotted pinewood mixed cellulose (BPC) bait (Mitaka, Akino, and Matsuura 2023) and blocks of pinewood (50 × 50 × 50 mm).
+The containers were kept at 25°C under complete darkness.
+In July, 2023, we confirmed that these nymphs are differentiated into alates.
 We moved the plastic containers with nests to 27°C, and alates flew to come out of the nests.
-Alates were then collected, separated by sex, introduced to be dealated by manually pinching wings with forceps, and color-marked with one dot of paint (PX-20; Mitsubishi) on the abdomen to distinguish sex identities.
+Alates were then collected, separated by sex, introduced to be dealated by manually pinching wings with forceps, and color-marked with one dot of paint (PX-20; Mitsubishi) on the abdomen to distinguish sex identities (Fig. 1A).
 These termites were isolated individually for more than 30 minutes before the experiments.

 We introduced a female-male pair into the experimental arena.
 The experimental arenas consist of a petri dish (φ = 90 and 140 mm, respectively) covered with a layer of moistened plaster that was polished before each trial.
 We recorded termite movements in the arena for 30 minutes using a video camera (HC-X1500-K, Panasonic) with a resolution of 3840x2160 pixels at 59.96 frames per second (FPS).
 In total, we obtained videos of 10 pairs for the 90 mm dish and the 150 mm dish.
 Because only one colony was available, all pairs were from the nest mates.
 All the videos were cropped to 2000x2000 pix to only include the arena in the frame before the video analysis.